reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 Let's look at the data returned by doing a `curl` to these endpoints.

-### Endpoint `/actuator/ratelimiters`
+### Ratelimiters Endpoint

-This endpoint lists the names of all the ratelimiter instances available:
+This endpoint lists the names of all the rate-limiter instances available:

 ```bash
 $ curl http://localhost:8080/actuator/ratelimiters